Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Experiments

 \subsubsection{Demonstration data generation}

 During the demonstration, the human operator grasped the bottle with the right gripper (\textit{GraspBottle}), reached the bottle cap with the left gripper (\textit{GraspCap}), and repeatedly rotated the cap until it opened (\textit{Rotate}).
-Each subtask was segmented during training using a foot keyboard. \textit{GraspCap} was more complicated than the other two subtasks.
+Each subtask was segmented during training using a foot keyboard. \textit{GraspCap} was more complicated than the other subtasks because the exact grasping of the cap requires reaching to the cap with small clearance (i.e., small mistake in grasping results in failure to open the cap during \textit{Rotate}).
 Therefore, demonstrations that repeated \textit{GraspCap} were added.
 The entire demonstration set was divided into $90\%$ training and $10\%$ validation sets.
 The training dataset statistics are presented in Table \ref{tab:dataset_statistics}.